Grace Under Pressure Tour (video): Release dates and formats

 The Betamax and VHS videocassettes were the original formats of release, in 1986, under the title Grace Under Pressure Tour.
 The Laserdisc was released in 1988.
 In addition to the "Grace Under Pressure" concert, the original releases also included a full-length music video for "The Big Money," a truncated version of which was released to outlets like MTV and on the short-lived CD Video format.
 This version of Grace Under Pressure Tour is currently out-of-print in all three formats.

 In 2006, a DVD version of the original production, retitled Grace Under Pressure 1984, with its audio re-mastered in 5.1-channel Dolby Surround by Rush guitarist and co-producer Alex Lifeson, was released as part of the DVD box set, titled Rush Replay X 3.
 In 2007, the DVD version of Grace Under Pressure 1984, as it was included in Replay X 3, was released as a single, stand-alone DVD.
-As a unique feature, Rush Replay x 3 includes an audio CD of Grace Under Pressure Tour that was unavailable elsewhere until a stand-alone CD release in 2009.
+As a unique feature, Rush Replay x 3 includes an audio CD of Grace Under Pressure Tour that was unavailable elsewhere until a stand-alone CD release on August 11, 2009.
 The DVD release does not include the music video for "The Big Money."